castuardo/columnar-aware-dedup/README.md

 ## Simple-client server

-This test uses plain streamer/receiver, that take a parquet file and sends it from one side to the other in chunks.
+This test uses plain streamer/receiver, that send a parquet file from one side to the other in chunks.
 This is the baseline to compare with redundant traffic reduction techniques.

 1. Build